chlorida/Virelia-Prism/README.md

 ## License

+**UNLICENSED — proprietary.**

+Copyright © 2026 Virelia.
 All rights reserved.

-Source is provided for review and portfolio purposes unless a separate license is published.
+This repository is not currently distributed under an open-source license.
+Contact Virelia for commercial or redistribution terms.

 ---